vuestorefront/vue-storefront/packages/core/docs/performance/other-optimizations.md

 * (Recommended) Enable GZIP or Brotli compression on the server.
 * To enable compression in Nuxt.js using the [nuxt compression](https://github.com/nuxt-modules/compression) or [nuxt-compress](https://www.npmjs.com/package/nuxt-compress) modules.

-## Don't close connection used multiple times
+## Don't close connection used multiple times :blue_book:

 Use `keep-alive` headers and don't close the connection when multiple requests are sent to the same domain.